 The temple has a Shiva Linga that has a natural spring that bathes the Linga before flowing down the River Chambal.
 The surrounding area is quite panoramic and surreal.

-Badoli Temple: is located 45 kms from Kota city in the village of Baroli near Rawatbhata.
+Badoli Temple: is located 45 km’s from Kota city in the village of Baroli near Rawatbhata.
 The area has 8 temple structures with 1 temple a little away at 1 km.
-Each have intricate carvings and the architecture (Pratihara style) is similar to the ones seen at Khajaraho, Madhya Pradesh or Konark, Orissa.
+Each has intricate carvings and the architecture (Pratihara style) is similar to the ones seen at Khajaraho, Madhya Pradesh or Konark, Orissa.
 Built between 8-12th Century, the delicate carvings on the temple structures are undoubtedly beautiful.
 These temples can also be reached while visiting Bhainsrorgarh, Rajasthan.

 Ghateshwara Mahadeva Temple is dedicated to Lord Shiva and is the most prominent of the lot.
 The inner sanctum has a four headed Shiva Lingam that has enormous celestial powers and many devotees come here to offer prayers and seek blessings.
 The temple depicts Lord Shiva in the form of five lingas.
 One linga appears like an inverted ghata or pot and hence the ‘Ghateshwara’.